Mpinga Kasenda

-Mpinga Kasenda (30 August 1937 – 7 May 1994) was a political figure in Zaire under Mobutu Sese Seko.
-Kasenda was the prime minister of Zaire from 1977 to 1979 and the foreign minister from 1993 to 1994.
+Mpinga Kasenda (30 August 1937 – 7 May 1994) was a Congolese politician who served as the prime minister of Zaire from 6 July 1977 to 6 March 1979 and the foreign minister from 1993 to 1994.
 He was killed in a plane crash near the airport in Kinshasa.

 Biography

 Mpinga Kasenda was born on 30 August 1937 in Tshilomba, Kasaï, Belgian Congo.
 He earned a doctorate in political science from Lovanium University.

-On 29 January 1985, at Mobutu's recommendation Kasenda was elected First Vice Chairman of the Central Committee Bureau of the Mouvement Populaire de la Révolution.
+On 29 January 1985, at Mobutu's recommendation Kasenda was elected First Vice Chairman of the Central Committee Bureau of the Popular Movement of the Revolution (MPR).